sunilsoni/interviewnotes/Java/basic/java-basics.md

 - **Nashorn JavaScript Engine**: Using this we can develop standalone JavaScript applications in Java.
 Pre Java 8, we got JDK with a JavaScript engine based on Rhino.
 It is a developed from scratch.
 It will provide better compatibility with ECMA normalized JavaScript specification and better performance than Rhino.
 - **Concurrent Accumulators**: java.util.concurrent.atomic package is getting additional classes as part of Java 8 release.
 These will help to sum values from across multiple threads.
 - **Parallel operations**: Iterating over a collection can be done in parallel using the aggregate operations easily.
 Pre Java 8 Iterators are used to parse the elements of a collection one by on explicitly.
 Now that can be done in parallel internally with the use of streams and aggregate operations.
 We can create multiple substreams and those substreams can be processed internally in parallel and then the results be combined.
 For this to be effective, we need to have multiple cores and data volume.
 - **PermGen Space Removed**: The PermGen space is removed from Java 8 and instead we have MetaSpace introduced.
-One of the most dreaded error, “java.lang.OutOfMemoryError: PermGen error” will no longer be seen from Java 8.
+One of the most dreaded error, “java.lang.OutOfMemoryError: PermGen error will no longer be seen from Java 8.
 Nice thing is that the MetaSpace default is unlimited and that the system memory itself becomes the memory.
 - **TLS SNI** : Server Name Indentification (SNI) is an extension of the TLS protocol used for identifying the certificate to serve based on the hostname specified by the client.
 This enables a server to have virtual host over HTTPS.
 The same IP address can be used for multiple hosts and their respective different security certificates.
 - **Optional**  : Emphasis on best practices to handle null values properly.
 - **Collection API improvements**: Some new methods added in Collection API Iterator default method forEachRemaining(Consumer action),Collection default method removeIf(Predicate filter)